 A few issues can be found in Aquaman: A Celebration of 75 Years.

 II.
-Silver Aquaman (1956-1985)
+Silver Age Aquaman and Beyond (1956-1985)

 In the late 1950s, elements and changes were made to the character, with a new origin story.
-For this reason, it is considered that The Silver Age Aquaman made his first appearance in Adventure Comics #260, in May 1959 — despite the fact we’re already a few years in the Silver Age era.
+For this reason, it is considered that The Silver Age Aquaman made his first appearance in Adventure Comics #260, in May 1959 — despite the fact we’re already a few years into the Silver Age era.
 We learned then that Aquaman is Arthur Curry, son of lighthouse keeper Tom Curry and a woman named Atlanna, exiled Queen of Atlantis.
 Destined to rule the seven seas, Arthur learned to control his powers and grew up to become Aquaman.

 After years as a backup feature in DC’s anthology titles (Adventures Comics, Showcase, Detective Comics), Aquaman finally headlined his own title at the start of 1962.
 The series run continuously until 1971.